Uh oh! You're using an unsupported browser.

 21. What is “fair trade” food?

-There are also several third-party certifications offered to producers.
+Fair trade generally means that producers and farmers receive fair compensation for their products and better working conditions for laborers.
+The USDA and FDA do not strictly define this phrase through regulation and neither agency offers their own fair trade certification.
+There are several third-party certifications offered to producers to certify their products as “fair trade.”
 One of the largest fair trade certifiers is Fairtrade International, which works with producers, brokers, and buyers to ensure fair price, labor, and environmental standards.
 Each third-party certifier sets their own standards and accountability measures.

 22. Back to questions